cmungall/term-enrichment-protocol/enrichment_api.md

 A value for this parameter is required, unless input_tokens is provided.

+NOTE: although the API would be cleaner if the provider did not have to perform text processing on the input field, allowing this as an option facilitates implementation of minimal front-ends that are just HTML forms.

+TODO: further specify this; in particular: gene sets vs ranked lists vs gene-value pairs.

 ### taxon

 This is the numeric portion of the NCBI Taxonomy ID for the input